-- (i) develop and review the Company's policies and practices on corporate governance; - (ii) review and monitor the training and continuous professional development of directors and senior management; - (iii) review and monitor the Company's policies and practices on compliance with legal and regulatory requirements; - (iv) develop, review and monitor the code of conduct applicable to employees and directors; and - (v) review the Company's compliance with the Code and disclosure in the Corporate Governance Report.
+- (i) develop and review the Company's policies and practices on corporate governance; - (ii) review and monitor the training and continuous professional development of directors and senior management; - (iii) review and monitor the Company's policies and practices on compliance with legal and regulatory requirements;

+- (iv) develop, review and monitor the code of conduct applicable to employees and directors; and - (v) review the Company's compliance with the Code and disclosure in the Corporate Governance Report.

 During the year, the board has reviewed the corporate governance structure, policies and practices of the Company.
-Certain governance policies including but not limited to the Whistleblowing Policy, Anti-corruption Policy, Director Remuneration Policy, Shareholders Communication Policy have been revised or adopted by the board to further enhance the corporate governance of the Company.
+We will continue to ensure the governance policies including but not limited to the Whistleblowing Policy, Anti-corruption Policy, Director Remuneration Policy, Shareholders Communication Policy are implemented effectively and will review them regularly to further enhance the corporate governance of the Company.